kylep/kyle.pericak.com/content/posts/gcp/how-this-site-works/htsw-3-write-pelican-post.md

 # Preview the Site
 The content is ready to be converted into a website.
 Use a Pelican container to generate the site.
-The pelican container can also act as a local webserver to preview changes before pushing them.
+The pelican container can also act as a local web server to preview changes before pushing them.

 ## Pull the Pelican Image
-Pull a pelican imagefrom GCR or Docker Hub.
+Pull a pelican image from GCR or Docker Hub.
 Mine is `gcr.io/kylepericak/pelican` on GCR and `kpericak/pelican` on Docker Hub.
 The GCR image is private, since they charge me for the downloads.